 Public comments can be read by anyone who has access to the ticket, including anyone copied on the ticket.
 When you add a public comment, the requester is notified via an email message (unless the notification trigger is disabled).
 If the requester responds back to the email notification or comments in the ticket, their response is added as a public comment to the ticket.
 All of your communication is captured in the ticket.

 Private comments, also known as internal notes, are only visible to agents, not to the ticket requester or any other end-users who might be copied on the ticket.
 A ticket with only private comments is considered a private ticket.
 Public comments can be made internal-only, if needed (see Changing a ticket comment from public to private).
+Private comments have a yellow background.

 Adding a public or private comment to a ticket